JAC-CS-Game-Programming-F25/project-luca-super-awesome-game/README.md

 Finally if users make it far enough they'll start to see **Mini Bosses** and eventually, **the final Boss**. the mini boss is a larger enemy that has two abilities, to shoot a large beam straight and throw ballistic balls into the air that hit the floor.
 The Final Boss chases the player though a room, if the player touches the final boss they die instantly.
 Besides that the player needs to avoid the final bosses fireballs and rocks falling from the sky.

->the bosses are nice-to-have, not mandatory for the game to count as "complete"
+>the bosses and mini-bosses are nice-to-have, not mandatory for the game to count as "complete"

 This implementation is a combination of Super Metroid's movement and levels with more Terraria style combat and randomness.